uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 4.2 Fixing Lug

 If using fixing lugs, it is important to ensure that the outer frame members are straight & that the window operates correctly.
-Through fixing may be required, in addition to fixing lugs, to maintain a satisfactory fix for the window.
+Fixing may be required, in addition to fixing lugs, to maintain a satisfactory fix for the window.

 fixing lug